-• FlashCut can move up to three axes simultaneously.
-If you specify a move on all four axes, FlashCut will perform two separate moves, one for the Z axis and one for the X-Y-A axes.
-The Z move will occur first if the direction is towards the home end of the axis (specified by the Home End setting on the Homing panel of the Configuration dialog box).
+When not in Express Mode, FlashCut can only move up to three axes simultaneously.
+If you specify a move on four axes, FlashCut will perform two separate moves, one for the Z axis and one for the X-Y-A axes.
+The Z move will occur first if the direction is towards the home end of the axis (specified by the Home End setting on the Basic Homing panel of the Configuration dialog box).
 Otherwise the X-Y-A move will occur first.
 If this behavior doesn't suit your needs, use two G01 commands.